openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Open]{.jbs-field}</td>
-    <td class="dictionary">Most straightforward issues stay in this state until they are closed.
-If the issue has some attention then use [In Progress]{.jbs-field} to show more clearly that the issue is being worked</td>
+    <td class="dictionary">Once the issue has been triaged it will be in the [Open]{.jbs-field} state and will stay here until the assignee decides to work on it, at which point it is encouraged that the "Start Work" option be selected to move it to [In Progress]{.jbs-field}</td>
 </tr>
 <tr>
     <td class="dictionary">[In Progress]{.jbs-field}</td>